Knowledge and Insights

 HOW DOES A FRACTIONAL CFO WORK?

-Hiring a fractional CFO is like hiring other types of executives but finding someone you trust who also understands the daily challenges business owners face makes all the difference.
-Although an effective outsourced CFO model typically results in significant savings over hiring a full-time CFO, it still comes with a cost, generally between $3,000 and $8,000 per month depending on the level of service required.
+Hiring a fractional CFO is like hiring other types of executives, but finding someone you trust who also understands the daily financial challenges business owners face makes all the difference.
+Although an effective fractional CFO typically results in significant savings over hiring a full-time CFO, it still comes with a cost.
+Fractional CFO services generally cost between $3,000 and $8,000 per month, depending on the level of service required.

 EVALUATING A FRACTIONAL CFO